zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 ### Cluster Connection Status

 When Zarf is running it automatically searches for a Kubeconfig on the local machine.
-If the Kubeconfig is found, it searches the defualt cluster to determine if it is a Zarf cluster (Initialized).
+If the Kubeconfig is found, it searches the default cluster to determine if it is a Zarf cluster (i.e. initialized).
 There are two different cluster statuses the Web UI will display based on the state of the cluster found.

 #### Cluster not Connected (Not Initizalized)